kartoffelsoft/luzie-locke-backend/README.md

 ## Response
 ```
 {
   success = true,       // or false
   message = '',         // extra message string.
 Mostly an error message
-  data = { user = { ... } }   // null if error occurred or not found
+  data = { ... }        // null if error occurred or not found
 }
 ```